mbeayou/mbeayou/README.md

 * Job opportunities
 * intrenships
 * Collaboration on interesting projects
-*

-**I'm always eager to learn and collaborate, so feel free to reach out!**
+*I'm always eager to learn and collaborate, so feel free to reach out!*

-**P.S.** Looking for a fun fact?
-I published a multivariable calculus calculator app to help students with their studies!